 In Brief

 In John 10:26-29, Jesus states that sheep-status determines belief, not the reverse.
 The Greek causal conjunction hóti ("because") makes the direction of causation explicit: you do not believe because you are not my sheep.
 The flock is constituted by the Shepherd's choice; the hearing is its echo.
-And the security is absolute — ou me apólontai, they will never perish — and ἁρπάζω (harpazō), the same verb John uses for the wolf scattering the hireling's flock, is the verb Jesus says cannot reach His own.
+And the security is absolute — ou me apólontai, they shall never perish — and ἁρπάζω (harpazō), the same verb John uses for the wolf attacking the hireling's flock, is the verb Jesus says cannot reach His own.
 You are not holding on.
 You are held between two hands that will not open.

 You are here not because you held on.
 You are here because arms older than your memory refused to let you fall.